 - 1. Promote a safe, orderly, respectful, and stimulating school environment, free from intimidation, discrimination, bullying and harassment, supporting active teaching and learning. - 2.
+Promote a safe, orderly, respectful, and stimulating school environment, free from intimidation, discrimination, bullying and harassment, supporting active teaching and learning.

-Review with District administrators the policies of the Board of Education and state and federal laws relating to school operations and management. - 3.
-Inform the School Board about educational trends, including student discipline. - 4.
-Work to create instructional programs that minimize problems of misconduct and are sensitive to student and teacher needs. - 5.
-Work with District administrators in enforcing the Code of Conduct and ensuring that all cases are resolved promptly and fairly. - 6.
+- 3. Review with District administrators the policies of the Board of Education and state and federal laws relating to school operations and management. - 4.
+Inform the School Board about educational trends, including student discipline. - 5.
+Work to create instructional programs that minimize problems of misconduct and are sensitive to student and teacher needs. - 6.
+Work with District administrators in enforcing the Code of Conduct and ensuring that all cases are resolved promptly and fairly. - 7.
 Address all areas of school-related safety concerns.